ovh/docs/pages/cloud/storage/highperf-faq/guide.en-gb.md

 #### What features are available for my S3 storage classes?

 Object S3 storage classes have enhanced features to better manage your data: S3 user profile management, object-based access rights configuration, data protection with bucket immutability, version management.
-In roadmap new functions are coming, we invite you to regularly consult our public roadmap GitHub [here](https://github.com/ovh/public-cloud-roadmap/projects/3).
+In our roadmap, new functions are coming, we invite you to regularly consult our public roadmap GitHub [here](https://github.com/ovh/public-cloud-roadmap/projects/3).

 #### Which S3 APIs are compatible with Object Storage S3 storage classes?